rust-lang/book/second-edition/nostarch/chapter12.md

 the background knowledge to help you understand a real-world project like `ripgrep`.

-This project will bring together a number of concepts you've learned so far:
+This project will bring together a number of concepts you’ve learned so far:

-- Organizing code (using what we learned in modules, Chapter 7)
+* Organizing code (using what we learned in modules, Chapter 7)
-- Using vectors and strings (collections, Chapter 8)
+* Using vectors and strings (collections, Chapter 8)
-- Handling errors (Chapter 9)
+* Handling errors (Chapter 9)
-- Using traits and lifetimes where appropriate (Chapter 10)
+* Using traits and lifetimes where appropriate (Chapter 10)
-- Writing tests (Chapter 11)
+* Writing tests (Chapter 11)

-We'll also briefly introduce closures, iterators, and trait objects, which Chapters 13 and 17 will cover in detail.
+We’ll also briefly introduce closures, iterators, and trait objects, which Chapters 13 and 17 will cover in detail.

-Let's create a new project with, as always, `cargo new`.
-We're calling our project `minigrep` to distinguish from the `grep` tool that you may already have on your system:
+Let’s create a new project with, as always, `cargo new`.
+We’re calling our project `minigrep` to distinguish from the `grep` tool that you may already have on your system:

 ```
 $ cargo new --bin minigrep